Kleinheubach - Princely Splendour

 Here you find the rolled up blanket made from sandstone, which commemorates the fate of the deportees; a second rolled up blanket is part of the monument in the Ringpark in Würzburg commemorating the deportees from Lower Franconia.

 Information boards and a map present the history of the Jewish community in Kleinheubach and their institutions.
-This is also the place for the stolpersteine (“stumbling stones”).
+This is also the place for the “Stolpersteine” (“stumbling stones”).

-Wall and “Hecke” ("Hedge")
+Town Wall and “Hecke” ("Hedge")

 Nr. on the small map: 5 (Kleinheubach)

 The oldest part of Kleinheubach, alongside the Marktstraße, was surrounded by a high wall where several parts still can be found at the longitudinal sides and the Rudenauer Creek.
 The gates at the upper and lower ends were demolished.
-The green center of the street quadrangle, the so called “Hecke” (hedge) is accessible by various walkways; i.e. from the Old Town Hall.
-Here the wall has been preserved in its entire length.
+The green center of the street quadrangle, the so called “Hecke” (hedge) is accessible by various walkways; i.e. from the Historic Town Hall.
+Here the town wall has been preserved in its entire length.
 Located in front of this wall was a wide hedge, more like rambling briars to prevent invasions.
 Later, smaller garden plots developed instead and have been cultivated until today.

 Mikvah Kleinheubach